deso-protocol/identity-swift/README.md

 Usage examples to come soon.
 For now you can take a look at the documentation built into each of the major functions.

 All public functions live on the static class **DeSoIdentity**.

+###Important Note###

+We use CryptoSwift in this library and is and since Swift Package Manager uses debug there known performance issue when running under debug builds.
+You will see this when trying to encyrpt/decrypt messages.
+To overcome this you can set your build to release mode while testing encrypt/decrypting messages.
+Of course, when you release this will not be an issue.